sambow23/HP-ZBook-Firefly-14-G7-Hackintosh/README.md

 - Bluetooth (no kext installed yet)

 #### Not working
-- Sleep (will never work, no S3 support)
+- Sleep (Works if laptop is left idle and Power Nap is on, closing lid will induce a crash, under investigation)
-  * Disable Sleep with `sudo pmset -a disablesleep 1` otherwise the system will freeze when closing the lid
+  * Recommended to disable Sleep with `sudo pmset -a disablesleep 1` otherwise the system will freeze when closing the lid
 - Facial Recognition IR Camera
 - Fingerprint Sensor
 - NFC